medic/cht-docs/content/en/apps/tutorials/application-tests.md

 We get an instance of `harness` once and use it throughout the test file.

-We can also pass options to the `TestRunner()` when instantiating:
+We can also pass certain options to the `TestRunner()` when instantiating:
 ```js
 // For detailed console logs
 const harness = new TestRunner({ verbose: true });
 ```

-Other common options are:
+Other useful options are:
 1. `{ headless: false }` -  Passed to [puppeteer](https://developers.google.com/web/tools/puppeteer/get-started#default_runtime_settings), launches browser with GUI.
 Helpful to see how the form is getting filled.
 2. `{ harnessDataPath: 'harness.clinic.json'}`: Specify different harness confguration

 You can find more harness options and examples [here](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html).

-We need to start the harness before running tests and need to stop it after use.
-We can place these statements in `before()` and `after()` hooks of the test suite.
+We need to start the harness before running tests and stop it after the use.
+To take care of that, we can place these statements in `before()` and `after()` hooks of the test suite.
 ```js
 describe('PNC form tests', () => {
   before(async () => { return await harness.start(); });
   after(async () => { return await harness.stop(); });
 ```

 Any logic that you want to execute before and after each test can be placed in the `beforeEach()` and `afterEach()` hooks.
-Here, before each test run, we clear the state of the harness and set the date to a fixed value.
+Before each test run, we usually clear the state of the harness and set the date to a fixed value:
 ```js
   beforeEach(
     async () => {